EBZebra/docs/edge/source/guide/setup.md

 &#52;. **Reboot the device** to complete the installation.

-&#53;. **If a persistent runtime was installed, perform a coldboot/cleanPS** on the device to activate the runtime.
+&#53;. **If a persistent runtime was installed, perform a cold boot/cleanPS** on the device to activate the runtime.

 ## Launching the EB App
 After installation, an Enterprise Browser app icon will appear **in the all-apps section of Android devices** and **in the Main app menu of Windows Mobile/CE**.
 The first time an Enterprise Browser 1.3 app is launched, it starts with default runtime settings as defined in the Config.xml file on the device.
 Refer to the [Config.xml Reference guide](../guide/configreference) for complete details.